WebAssembly/stack-switching/proposals/tasks/Explainer.md

 Non-local control flow (sometimes called _stack switching_) operators allow applications to manage their own computations.
 Technically, this means that an application can partition its logic into separable computations and can manage (i.e., schedule) their execution.
 Pragmatically, this enables a range of control flows that include supporting the handling of asynchronous events, supporting cooperatively scheduled threads of execution, and supporting yield-style iterators and consumers.

 This proposal refers solely to those features of the core WebAssembly virtual machine needed to support non-local control flow and does not attempt to preclude any particular strategy for implementing high level languages.
-We also aim for a reasonably minimal spanning set of concepts[^0]: the author of a high level language compiler should find all the necessary elements to enable their compiler to generate appropriate WebAssembly code fragments.
+We also aim for a reasonably minimal spanning set of concepts[^a]: the author of a high level language compiler should find all the necessary elements to enable their compiler to generate appropriate WebAssembly code fragments.

-[^0]: _Minimality_ here means something slightly more than a strictly minimal set.
+[^a]: _Minimality_ here means something slightly more than a strictly minimal set.
 In particular, if there is a feature that _could_ be implemented in terms of other features but that would incur significant penalties for many applications then we likely include it.

 ## Fibers and Events

 The main concepts in this proposal are the _fiber_ and the _event_.
-A fiber is a first class value which denotes the resources used to support a computation.
+A fiber is a first class value which denotes the resource used to support a computation.
 An event is used to signal a change in the flow of computation from one fiber to another.

 ### The `fiber` concept